Parallelism and Time in Hierarchical Self-Assembly: Introduction

 A variant of the aTAM known as the \emph{hierarchical} (a.k.a. \emph{two-handed}, \emph{recursive}, \emph{multiple tile}, \emph{$q$-tile}, \emph{aggregation}, \emph{polyomino}) aTAM allows non-seed tiles to aggregate together into an assembly, allows this assembly to then aggregate to other assemblies, and possibly (depending on the model) dispenses completely with the idea of a seed.
-Variants of the hierarchical aTAM have recently received extensive theoretical study~\cite{AGKS05, DDFIRSS07, Winfree06, Luhrs08, AdlCheGoeHuaWas01, Adl00, RNaseSODA2010, DotPatReiSchSum10, PatSum2011Identifying, DemPatSchSum2010RNase,PadLiuSee11FNANO,FuPatSchShe11}.
-It is conceivable that by allowing two large assemblies to form in parallel and combine in one step, it may be possible to recursively build an $n \times n$ square in $o(n)$ time, perhaps even $O(\log n)$ or $O(\mathrm{polylog}(n))$ time.
-In the terminology of Reif \cite{ReifLocalParallel}, such parallelism is ``global'' rather than ``local.''
+Variants of the hierarchical aTAM have recently received extensive theoretical study~\cite{AGKS05, DDFIRSS07, Winfree06, Luhrs08, AdlCheGoeHuaWas01, Adl00, RNaseSODA2010, DotPatReiSchSum10, PatSumIdentifyingJournal, DemPatSchSum2010RNase, PadLiuSee11FNANO, FuPatSchShe12, TwoHandedNotIntrinsicallyUniversalconf}.
+It is intuitively conceivable that by allowing two large assemblies to form in parallel and combine in one step, it may be possible to recursively build an $n \times n$ square in $o(n)$ time, perhaps even $O(\log n)$ or $O(\mathrm{polylog}(n))$ time.
+In the terminology of Reif \cite{ReifLocalParallel}, such parallelism is ``distributed'' rather than ``local.''
 Determining the optimal time lower bound for uniquely self-assembling an $n \times n$ square in the hierarchical aTAM was stated as an open problem in~\cite{AdChGoHu01}.

 We achieve three main results.
-Stated informally, we show a highly parallel (but surprisingly, slow) assembly of an $n \times n$ square in a hierarchical system.
-We prove that no ``partial order hierarchical system'' (defined below) can break the $\Omega(n)$ lower bound for any shape of diameter $n$.
-Finally, we show that a hierarchical system violating the ``partial order'' property is able to assemble a rectangle of diameter $n$ in time $o(n)$.
+We prove that no ``partial order hierarchical system'' (defined below) can break the $\Omega(D)$ lower bound for assembling any shape of diameter $D$.
+Next, we show that a hierarchical system violating the ``partial order'' property is able to assemble a rectangle of diameter $D$ in time $o(D)$.
+Finally, we show a highly parallel (but surprisingly, slow) assembly of an $n \times n$ square in a hierarchical system.
 We now discuss these results in more detail.

-We show that in the hierarchical aTAM, it is indeed possible to assemble an $n \times n$ square using nearly maximal ``parallelism,'' so that the full $n\times n$ square is formed from four $n/2 \times n/2$ sub-squares, which are themselves each formed from four $n/4 \times n/4$ sub-squares, etc. If one were to assume a constant time for any two producible assemblies to bind once each is produced, this would imply a polylogarithmic time complexity of assembling the final square.
-But accounting for the effect of assembly \emph{concentrations} on binding rates, our construction takes superlinear time, since some sub-square has concentration at most $\widetilde{O}(1/{n}^2)$, so the time for even a single step of hierarchical assembly is at least $\widetilde{\Omega}(n^2)$ by standard models of chemical kinetics.